herrhodel/modul-324-muster/README.md

 - [x] Configure terraform to work on AWS / Basic EC2
 - [x] Add devcontainer
 - [ ] .devcontainer in github.dev
+- [x] .devcontainer with aws-cli, terraform and kamal working
 - [x] Configure aws registry via terraform
 - [x] Build nginx and push it to registry
   - We should not commit the "terraform.tfstate" file